 Norwegian Business Culture

 Norway is a safe and easy country for business.
-The World Bank consistently ranks Norway in the top 10 of the 189 countries on the Ease of doing Business ranking.
+The business culture values flat hierarchies, trust, and worker independence and empowerment.
+Consequentially, Norwegian workers rank as some of the most productive in the world.
+The World Bank also consistently ranks Norway in the top 10 of the 189 countries on the Ease of doing Business ranking.

 Our population of 5,3 million may be modest in size, but its purchasing power is comparable to larger economies, due to a high standard of living and evenly distributed wealth.
 Most Norwegians are fluent English speakers with French and German frequently spoken as well.